tomoyukikashiro/blog.tomoyukikashiro.me/content/2013-09-18-How-to-add-half-image-size-attributes-for-Retina-by-using-SublimeText2-Emmet-Plugin.md

 date: 2013-09-17 00:00
 title: How to add half image size attributes for Retina of IMG tag in html by using SublimeText2 Emmet Plugin
+summary: I'm gonna explain how to add half image size attributes for Retina of IMG tag in html by using SublimeText2
 slug: How-to-add-half-image-size-attributes-for-Retina-by-using-SublimeText2-Emmet-Plugin
 tags: SublimeText,Emmet